WifiTheHuman/Insect-Tracking-Drone-Control-System/README.md

 The research team consists of Yifei Ma, Reka Norman, Zeb Barry and Callum Fraser.

 The system consists of a transmitter drone and several receiver drones.
-The Tx drone emits the radar, which bounces off the insect and is read by the Rx drones, which can calculate the distance travelled by the radio waves.
+The Tx drone emits the radar, which reflects off the insect and is read by the Rx drones, which can then calculate the distance travelled by the radio waves.

 To find the actual location of the target, the drones must communicate with each other and perform triangulation/multilateration.
 This is the part that Yifei Ma was responsible for.